amit02-ux/Thrifty-Tracker/Readme.md

 # Thrifty-Tracker

-Healthvider is a web application that allows patients to easily book their appointments at a particular clinic.
-This MERN-stack project manages all the information about Doctors, Appointments, Patients, Bookings, and Doctor Schedules.
+Thrifty-Tracker is a web application that allows users to easily manage  their expences and also keep the track of their transactions.
+This MERN-stack project manages all the information about Income-transaction,Expensec-transaction, and also keep details of all the due transaction.

 ## Description

-Healthvider streamlines the process of booking medical appointments by providing a user-friendly platform where patients can view doctor profiles, check availability, and book appointments.
-The application also includes an admin interface for managing doctor approvals and an interface for doctors to update their profiles.
+Thrifty-Tracker streamlines the process of managing expences by providing a user-friendly platform where users can view income-transaction,expense-transaction , and Due-transaction.
 ## Features

 - **User Authentication**: Users can sign up and log in with their profiles.
-- **Appointment Management**: Healthvider manages all information related to appointments, doctor fees, and bookings.
+- **Transaction Management**: Thrifty_tracker manages all information related to transaction.
-- **Doctor Profiles**: Displays detailed information and descriptions of doctors.
+- **Reset Password/Forgot Password**: User can reset their password.
-- **Admin Dashboard**: Admin can approve or reject doctors based on their profiles.
+- **Search**:User can search for the transaction based on different criteria likes name,date,category.
-- **Doctor Availability**: Patients can check the availability of doctors at specific time slots.
-- **Doctor Profile Management**: Doctors can update their profiles.
+- **Delete/Update**: User can update and delete their transaction.

 ## Tech Stack

-Healthvider is built using the MERN stack:
+Thrifty-Tracker is built using the MERN stack:

-- **MongoDB**: For the database to store all data related to users, doctors, appointments, and schedules.
+- **MongoDB**: For the database to store all data related to users, transaction,due-transaction.
 - **Express**: For the backend server to handle API requests and manage the application logic.
 - **React**: For the frontend to create a dynamic and responsive user interface.
 - **Node.js**: For the backend runtime environment to execute JavaScript code server-side.

 ## Installation

-To run Healthvider locally, follow these steps:
+To run Thrifty-Tracker locally, follow these steps:

 1. **Clone the repository**: